-In the previous chapter, we talked about RapidAPI’s predictability and customer satisfaction.
-The path towards that was via ownership of products.
-So that a single product could be entirely developed end-to-end by a single team.
+We previously talked about RapidAPI’s predictability and customer satisfaction, and that the path towards it goes through ownership of products.
+As such that a single product could be entirely developed end-to-end by a single team.
 To do so, an organizational Change was needed.
-As borders were set, it was needed to minimize friction that causes delays in delivery.
-But there was this little tiny tiny problem – the system’s architecture was blocking it from happening.
+Once team and ownership borders were set, it required us to minimize the frictions which led to delays in delivery.
+But there was this little tiny tiny problem – the system’s architecture was preventing us from successfully doing so.
 And It affected my group the most.

-It’s a timeline of exactly one block of Change, moving to the new infra.
+The above timeline shows exactly one block of Change, the move to the new infra.
 The next thing that would happen is nothing.
 The product would be moved as-is, with zero customer facing Changes.
 If the customer experiences No-Change, there would be no Feedback.
 And when there is no Feedback, there is no Change.

-When the Change-Feedback-Change cycle does not exist, there would be nothing that throttles the Wheel of Change, so it would not spin.
+When the Change-Feedback-Change cycle does not exist, there would be nothing to throttle the Wheel of Change, so it would not spin.
 And if it doesn’t spin, there would be no Changes.
 And if there are no Changes, there is nothing to deliver.
 We may have moved to a new infra, but there is zero external customer value as there is nothing to deliver.
 And there is also zero internal value to the team because there are no delivery delays to overcome when there is nothing to deliver!

 Two months earlier, the Monetization team got a design full of Changes from our PMs.
 We’ve divided it to 3 Epics with 3-5 User Stories each.
 They were mostly ready for execution.
 Alas, with a two weeks delivery delay for each User Story, it would have taken forever to get even one Epic done.

 Not only that, we knew that Change entails Feedback entails Change.
 It was expected for The Wheel of Change to no longer be inert, but to start spinning.
-With such delays, Our Velocity could never keep up with the spin itself, as we would also create instabilities along the way.
-The gap between the Velocity and the Spin would result in a bad customer experience.
+With such delays, Our Velocity could never keep up with the spin itself, as we would also create Instabilities along the way.
+The gap between our Velocity and the Spin would result in a bad customer experience.

 [From left to right, the order of events.
 In red: high level non-technical goals, In blue: required Changes]

 By the time I left RapidAPI we’d moved only 3 products out of 14.
-If the job was to move all the products, I did not get the job done.
-If the job was to get the right job done, I did get the job done.
+If the job was to move all the products, we did not get the job done.
+If the job was to get the right job done, we did get the job done.
 I can only hope they keep on throttling correctly, by understanding how timing and value are so tightly coupled.
 We’ve seen it throughout this chapter and we’d be digging deep into it in the next one.